kristenlebersole-alt/ai-product-strategy/README.md

 - **Product:**
 - **AI Value Archetype:** Automator = AI PDF reader and extractor into a rules engine template (Standard dataset).
 There are models that can be purchased and used *
 - **Vulnerability Scores:** _(add: Moat _/5 · Data _/5 · Platform _/5)_
-- **Top Risk:** * Our own customers could recreate this on their own contracts and just buy the data from us, particularly the larger organiations, pricing curve will help diminish this *
+- **Top Risk:** * Our own customers could recreate this on their own contracts and just buy the data from us, particularly the larger organizations, pricing curve will help diminish this.
+The compounding of multiple airline and agency customers contracts and contract terms that looks at if contracts are similar and increases the chance of limiting hallucinations. *
-- **Confidence:** High Confidence (add: H / M / L)_
+- **Confidence:** High Confidence (add: H / M / L) Based on pilot working and a pilot customer_
 - **Prototype:** [ https://lovable.dev/projects/11e2d918-c432-4875-a860-073a2946e479?magic_link=mc_ed2a06df-c6f9-4c25-975d-de4247002702](https://lovable.dev/projects/11e2d918-c432-4875-a860-073a2946e479?magic_link=mc_efe04817-0566-41ad-929f-9ffa18b97729)
 - **Kill Criteria:** *In ability to get the AI PDF reader to reliably pull 90% of the contracts information Probablistic issues in which it produces too many hallunications with the data or overtime*